redwoodjs/redwoodjs-com-archive/docs/testing.md

 })
 ```

-But what if we wanted to check on the `href` of the link itself to be sure it's correct?
+But what if we wanted to check the `href` of the link itself to be sure it's correct?
 In that case we can capture the `screen.getByRole()` return and run expectations on that as well (the `forEach()` loop has been removed here for simplicity):

 ```javascript{2,6-8}
 import { routes } from '@redwoodjs/router'